-During the 2017 all-risk season the National Incident Radio Support Cache (NIRSC) supported over 570 separate incidents with frequencies and equipment.
+During the 2019 all-risk season the National Incident Radio Support Cache (NIRSC) supported over 360 separate incidents with frequencies and equipment.

-While it wasn't the largest fire season for incident communications support, there were many milestones surpassed.
-The NIRSC supported:
+While it wasn't the largest fire season for incident communications support, we were kept busy.
+The NIRSC:

-- •Issued over 150 starter systems and 21,100 handheld radios - •Built 235 special non-standard repeaters for incidents - •Tracked and coordinated over 3375 separate frequency assignments - •The personnel in infrared detections and mapping successfully flew 2656 mission totaling 989.5 flight hours.
+- Issued 69 starter systems and 8,000 handheld radios - Built 196 special non-standard repeaters for incidents - The personnel in infrared detection and mapping successfully flew 483 missions.

 As always, it is extremely important that all personnel involved in incident communications keep themselves updated regarding changes in the equipment deployed by the NIRSC.
-During the 2018 all-risk season all communications equipment deployed by the NIRSC will be programmed so as to be in compliance with the National Telecommunications and Information Association (NTIA) 2019 standards.
-There are also several changes being made to the way repeaters (004312), aircraft links (004370) and remotes (004330) are set up.
-With these changes in mind, I encourage all Communications Unit Leaders (COML) and Communications Technicians (COMT) who want first-hand experience with the equipment to reserve a spot in one of the communications refresher courses being offered this year.
-For information on courses please contact Kirk Maskalick of our Technical Training Branch at 208-387-5861.
+We will be deploying new ground planes with all of our VHF and UHF antennas which should remove the need to tape them up.
+We are also sending out reusable zip-ties for the antenna coax.
+Please make sure these are returned with the kits.
+We will also be deploying new Yagi antennas.
+As always, I encourage all Communications Unit Leaders (COML) and Communications Technicians (COMT) who want first-hand experience with the equipment to reserve a spot in one of the communications refresher courses being offered this year.
+For information on courses please contact Kirk Maskalick at 208-387-5861.
+As a reminder, all incident communications personnel should review the National Interagency Incident Communications Division (NIICD) Hotsheet for up to date information on all NIRSC equipment.